seatosky-chris/Device-Audit/README.md

 When running the basic DeviceAudit script you can choose the config file by changing line 9 at the top of the script.
 The DeviceAudit-Automated script is similar but can be used from the command line and does not have a GUI.
 For this script you can set the company or multiple companies using the `companies` flag.
 E.g. `DeviceAudit-Automated.ps1 -companies STS, AVA, MV`.
 You can also set the `companies` flag to `ALL` to audit all customers at once.
 The company acronym used for the `companies` flag should be the CompanyAcronym portion of the "Config-CompanyAcronym.ps1" file.
 The DeviceAudit-Automated script is gui-less but will send emails for warnings and billing reports.
 The script can (and should) be ran daily to keep accurate usage logs and as such won't always send a billing report email.
 By default, it will send one billing report email during the last week of the month.

 To automate the device audits I run a task schedule that runs 3x a day (10AM, 1PM, 4PM).
 The command is: `PowerShell.exe -ExecutionPolicy Bypass -File "C:\seatosky\Device Audit\DeviceAudit-Automated.ps1" -companies ALL` The script handles the rest!

+# Device Audit - Broken Down Version
+There are 3 extra broken down copies of the Automated device audit that all do a piece of the audit.
+This is a WIP.
+The main script has gotten too big so my hope is to break it down into pieces.
+The scripts must be ran in the following order:

+1. The Initialize script should be run first thing in the morning and will perform the device matching.
+2. The Start Cleanup script should be ran next.
+It will perform a full cleanup and queue any installs it cant perform at this time.
+3. The Recurring Cleanup can then be ran periodically throughout the rest of the day, it should run fairly quickly.
+It will save usage data and attempt any installs in the queue.